BenCat07/Voxalia/README.md

 - Launcher requires "libgluezilla" program/package.
 - Requires a 64-bit system.
 - Linux build is primarily tested on Ubuntu 16.04 with latest NVidia drivers.
+- Swap the folder `xulrunner` for the one in the Linux tarball.

 ## Mac Install Notes

 - Should be similar to Linux requirements...
+- Swap the folder `xulrunner` for the one in the Mac compressed folder.
 - ???
 (Untested!)

 ## Compiling